- What is My Account?

 You will be charged based on double occupancy.
 Meaning, you will be paying twice on what you bid.

-- What happens if I am part of a group or traveling with another reservation?
+- What happens if I am traveling with another reservation?

 Each offer is considered individually, Azamara Club Cruises cannot guarantee that all reservations traveling together will be upgraded.
 Under the circumstances that all reservations are upgraded, Azamara Club Cruises cannot guarantee that all the upgraded staterooms will be close together.